On the Multilinear Fractional Integral Operators with Correlation Kernels: Local integrability conditions and estimates

-In this section, we shall establish the necessary and sufficient conditions under which the multilinear operator $T$ in the introduction is bounded from $(C_0^\infty(\mathbb{R}^n))^k$ into $\mathcal{D}'(\mathbb{R}^n)$.
-This is equivalent to saying that the Selberg integral of the correlation kernel $\prod|x_i-x_j|^{-\alpha_{ij}}$ is finite on any bounded region in $\bR^{n(k+1)}$.
-The argument in this section turns out to be very useful throughout subsequent sections.
+In this section, we shall characterize $\{\alpha_{ij}\}$ for which $T(f_1,f_2,\cdots,f_k)$ in (\ref{section1. multilinear operators}) is locally integrable for $f_i\in C_0^{\infty}$.
+This implies that the Selberg integral associated with the correlation kernel $\prod|x_i-x_j|^{-\alpha_{ij}}$ is finite on any bounded region in $\bR^{n(k+1)}$.
+For given $\{\alpha_{ij}\}$, one natural problem arises whether there exists an $k+1-$tuple ${p_i}\in (1,\infty)$ such that the data $\{p_i,\alpha_{ij}\}$ satisfies all conditions in Theorem \ref{main theorem 1}.
+We shall prove in $\S$6 that this is true; see Theorem \ref{section 6. exi of infty pairs p}.
+The argument in this section turns out to be very useful throughout the rest of this paper.